 We have successfully executed and are currently executing projects across various states of Gujarat, Haryana, Uttar Pradesh and Punjab.
 We acquire projects through transparent competitive bidding process undertaken by the governments institutions, public sector undertakings and other private institutions.
-For further details on our current and completed projects, please see "Our Business - Our Major Projects" as disclosed in this chapter below.
+For further details on our current and completed projects, please see "Our Business - Our Major Projects" on page 154 of this Prospectus.

 We attribute our growth of multiple projects implementation to the able leadership and guidance of Mr. Pankaj Pruthu Desai (Promoter, Chairman and Managing Director), Mr. Malhar P Desai (Promoter, Whole Time Director), Mr. Samarth Pankaj Desai (Promoter, Executive Director) and a dedicated qualified team of professionals of the Company.
-Mr. Pankaj

-Pruthu Desai has an overall entrepreneurial experience of more than 18 years in city gas distribution & pipeline industry.
+Mr. Pankaj Pruthu Desai has an overall entrepreneurial experience of more than 18 years in city gas distribution & pipeline industry.
 Mr. Pankaj Pruthu Desai has played a key role in formulating policies, procedures and devising organizational development plans.
 His leadership skills, business understanding, expertise and significant experience are instrumental for the growth of our business.
 His vision has helped the Company to identify opportunities well in time.

 Mr. Malhar P Desai looks after the daily operations, tender bid applications and finance in the Company and has over 8 years of working experience with our Company.
 Mr. Samarth Pankaj Desai looks after the responsibility of human resource department, ensuring project compliances and other administrative tasks in the Company and has over 6 years of working experience with our Company.
-For further details of our promoters and our management, please see chapters titled "Our Promoters and Promoter Group" and "Our Management" on page 211 and 196 of this Draft Red Herring Prospectus.
+For further details of our promoters and our management, please see chapters titled "Our Promoters and Promoter Group" and "Our Management" on page 212 and 197 of this Prospectus.